khairinaalsa/pokemon_analysis/README.md

 ### Insights
 1. There are six generations in Pokemon.
 The first Pokemon generation has the highest number and the fewest Pokemon is the sixth generation.
 2. The most common type of Pokemon is the Water type.
+3. The column "Legendary" has two outputs, namely True and False.
+The number of False values is significantly larger than the True values.
-3. The Pokemon named Rayquaza Mega Rayquaza, Mewtwo Mega Mewtwo Y, and Mewtwo Mega Mewtwo X have the highest total.
+4. The Pokemon named Rayquaza Mega Rayquaza, Mewtwo Mega Mewtwo Y, and Mewtwo Mega Mewtwo X have the highest total.
-4. The attributes Total and Sp.
+5. The attributes Total and Sp.
 Atk have the strongest correlation, which is 0.75.
-5. The column "Legendary" has two outputs, namely True and False.
-The number of False values is significantly larger than the True values.
-6. The accuracy score of the KNN algorithm is 0.95 with a k value of 1.
+7. The accuracy score of the KNN algorithm is 0.95 with a k value of 1.

 If you have any suggestions or feedback, please don't hesitate to contact to me in direct message on LinkedIn and Email : khairinaalsa@gmail.com and https://www.linkedin.com/in/khairinaaltaf/